jupyter/notebook/docs/source/examples/Notebook/JavaScript Notebook Extensions.rst

 First we define a function that takes at first parameter an element on the DOM in which to inject UI element.
-Second element will be the cell this element will be registerd with.
+Second element will be the cell this element will be registered with.
 Then we will need to register that function ad give it a name.

 Register a callback